anhinga/ICLR-2022-notes/README.md

 One needs to attend real-time if one wants to ask questions oneself; otherwise a more sedate approach might be better.

-The second invited talk - the quality is fine now.)
+The second invited talk - the quality is fine now.
+Oral 1: AI Applications track - problems with real-time streaming again.)

 ### Day 1